 Oakwell Hall is furnished as a family home in the 1690s and offers visitors a real insight into a post-English Civil War household.
-The site also includes over 100 acres of country park, a visitor centre, gift shop, nature trail, picnic sites, playgound and countryside centre.
+The site also includes over 100 acres of award winning country park and gardens, a visitor centre, gift shop, nature trail, picnic sites and playground.

 Learn more about Oakwell Hall

 There are plenty of facilities on offer at Oakwell Hall.
 From shopping to eating and drinking, countryside and play areas, parties and venue hire.

 Located within the historic Visitor Centre courtyard, the new Oakwell Shop is a great place to find wonderful 'not on the high street' items, with an superb range of stock from local artisan suppliers, including many reflecting the history of the Hall and the beauty of the Country Park.

 There are stylish and quirky 17th century style ceramics by local potter John Hudson (as displayed in Oakwell Hall) and a range of delicately beautiful wildlife mugs, prints and cards by Holmfirth artist Joanne T Kell.
 Chic home, kitchen and garden accessories, artists' print cards, stationery and books are also on sale.